 - The expected importance and impact of CATalyst funds on the commercialization of this technology (i.e. smaller funding requests with greater impact will be prioritized over larger funding requests with less impact.)

 Finalists will be asked to make a short in person presentation to the proposal reviewers before a final decision is made.
-Funding decisions are expected by end of November, 2020, with the award period expected to begin in January 2021.
+Funding decisions are expected by late November 2021, with the award period expected to begin in January 2022 and concluding December 2022.
 Awards may be made contingent upon the realization of external funding sources identified in the proposal.